Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

  [2, 0, 1]]
 ```

-In general, we want to repeat the selection array along the corresponding
+In general, we want to repeat each outer selection array along the
-dimension to fill an array with the final desired shape.
-This is exactly what
+corresponding dimension so as to fill an array with the final desired shape.
-broadcasting does!
-If we reshape our first array to have shape `(2, 1)` and
+This is exactly what broadcasting does!
+If we reshape our first array to have
-the second array to have shape `(1, 3)`, then broadcasting them together will
+shape `(2, 1)` and the second array to have shape `(1, 3)`, then broadcasting
-repeat the first dimension of the first array along the second axis, and the
+them together will repeat the first dimension of the first array along the
-second dimension of the second array along the first axis, i.e., exactly the
+second axis, and the second dimension of the second array along the first
-arrays we want.
+axis, i.e., exactly the arrays we want.

 This is why NumPy automatically broadcasts integer array indices together.

-We
-can construct an outer index just by inserting size-1 dimensions into our
+> **Outer indexing arrays can be constructed by inserting size-1 dimensions
-integer array indices so that the non-size-1 dimension for each is in the
+> into the desired "outer" integer array indices so that the non-size-1
-indexing dimension.
+> dimension for each is in the indexing dimension.**

 For example,

 ```py
 >>> idx0 = np.array([1, 0])